Property Management

 Understanding Local Regulations

-• Occupancy Limits: Be aware of any limitations on the number of guests you can host at one time.
+• Occupancy Limits: Check if there are any restrictions on the number of guests you can host at one time.

 Tax Obligations

-• Income Tax: Rental income must be reported as income on your federal and state tax returns.
+• Income Taxes: Revenue generated from your rental must be reported as income and is subject to federal and state taxes.

 Insurance Considerations